The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Post-processing

 \subsection{Optimization of KLIP Parameters with \texttt{pyKLIP-PE}}

-The variation in the final appearance of PSF-subtracted images according to algorithmic parameters is now a well-established fact \citep[e.g.,][]{Milli2012, Meshkat2013, Follette2017}.
+Variation in the final appearance of PSF-subtracted images according to algorithmic parameters is now a well-established fact \citep[e.g.,][]{Milli2012, Meshkat2013, Follette2017}, and can be easily seen in Figure \ref{fig:paramexplore}.
 In order to make well-justified data-driven decisions about optimal parameter choices for each morphologically complex GAPlanetS system, we completed a coarse grid search of select KLIP parameters for each dataset individually.

-This ``pyKLIP Parameter Explorer" (\texttt{pyKLIP-PE}) calculates a number of post-processed image quality metrics for point sources with a range of \texttt{pyKLIP} \texttt{annuli}, \texttt{movement}, \texttt{subsections}, and \texttt{numbasis} (KL modes) parameters.
-In this work, we have chosen to optimize primarily on false planets injected into the continuum images.
-These synthetic planets allow us to balance post-processed image quality across a broad image region, optimize datasets without known point sources, and avoid cognitive biases in the selection of parameters for controversial planet candidates.
-A companion paper to this work \citep{Jea} details the \texttt{pyKLIP-PE} algorithm and validation of its use for optimization of point source recovery in GAPlanetS data.
+This ``pyKLIP Parameter Explorer" (\texttt{pyKLIP-PE}) algorithm calculates a number of post-processed image quality metrics for real and/or injected point-sources with a range of \texttt{pyKLIP} \texttt{annuli}, \texttt{movement}, \texttt{subsections}, and \texttt{numbasis} (KL modes) parameters.
+In this work, we have chosen to optimize recovery of false planets injected into continuum images.
+Injection of synthetic planets allow us to balance post-processed image quality across a broad image region, optimize datasets without known point-sources, and avoid cognitive biases in the selection of parameters for recovery of controversial planet candidates.
+A companion paper to this work \citep{Jea} details the \texttt{pyKLIP-PE} algorithm and validation of its use for optimization of point-source recovery in GAPlanetS data.
 Here, we summarize the results in broad strokes, and refer the reader to \citet{Jea} for details.

-To make \texttt{pyKLIP-PE} computational time tractable for the entire GAPlanetS database, we applied fixed choices for the \texttt{pyKLIP} \texttt{subsections} (n=1), \texttt{IWA} (IWA=FWHM), and \texttt{highpass} (0.5$\times$FWHM) parameters.
-These were selected to optimize point source recovery (by applying an aggressive highpass filter) in a region where we might reasonably expect to resolve point sources (beyond 1 FWHM of the central star).
+To make \texttt{pyKLIP-PE} computational time tractable for the entire GAPlanetS database, we applied fixed choices for the \texttt{pyKLIP} \texttt{subsections} ($n$=1), \texttt{IWA} (IWA=FWHM), and \texttt{highpass} (0.5$\times$FWHM) parameters.
+These were selected to optimize point-source recovery (by applying an aggressive highpass filter) in a region where we might reasonably expect to resolve point-sources (beyond 1 FWHM of the central star).